-significant increases in populations of 3 species, greater horseshoe bat, lesser horseshoe bat and common pipistrelle.
-These increases indicate that some bat species are recovering after what are believed to have been major population declines during the 20th century.
+The increase in the index is underpinned by large statistically significant increases in populations of 3 species, greater horseshoe bat, lesser horseshoe bat and common pipistrelle.
+These increases indicate that some bat species are starting to recover after what are believed to have been major population declines during the 20th century.